 The UC San Francisco School of Nursing has been among those forging a critical role for nurse researchers, which balances our profession’s unique strengths with opportunities for inter-professional, translational work.
-In 2011, and five times in the last eight years, UCSF has been ranked first among US Schools of Nursing in National Institutes of Health (NIH) research funding.
+In 2013, and six times in the last nine years, UCSF has been ranked first among US Schools of Nursing in National Institutes of Health (NIH) research funding.

 Patient Care Excellence